genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/02_front-end-reporting.md

 ### Server configuration

-To enable the report micro-front-end you need to configure the reporting module on the server.
+To enable the Report micro-front-end, you need to configure the Reporting module on the server.
-The required configuration is described in the [Server module](../../03_server-modules/10_integration/11_data-reporting.md).
+The required configuration is described in the [Server documentation](../../03_server-modules/10_integration/11_data-reporting.md).

 ### Front-end configuration

 To enable this micro-front-end in your application, follow the steps below.

 - Add `@genesislcap/foundation-reporting` as a dependency in your *package.json* file.
 Whenever you change the dependencies of your project, ensure you run the `$ npm run bootstrap` command again.
-For more info see the [pacakge.json basics](../01_basics/04_package-json-basics.md).
+There is more information on this in the [pacakge.json basics](../01_basics/04_package-json-basics.md) page.

 ```javascript
 {